 Juicy, melt in your mouth Carne Asada was always such a treat when I was growing up!

 I remember my brother or dad would pick up some carne preparada (already marinated steak) at our local Mexican meat market on Sunday and they’d grill it in the backyard while my Mom and sisters finished making the side dishes.

-When it was time to eat, they’d serve the meat on big platters family-style alongside things like Mexican rice, some homemade salsa and corn tortillas.
+When it was time to eat, they’d serve the meat on big platters family-style alongside things like Mexican rice, some Mexican salsas and homemade corn tortillas.
 It’s always been one of my favorite Sunday lunches with the family because the meat is just so good!

 What is carne asada?

-The most common type of meat used to make this Mexican dish is skirt steak or flank steak.
-Skirt steak is usually thinner and a little more fatty, whereas flank steak is often a thicker and leaner cut.
-As long as they’re both sliced thinly after grilling, they both work and taste amazing.
+The most common type of meat used to make carne asada is skirt steak or flank steak.
+Skirt steak is usually thinner and a bit more fatty, whereas flank steak is often a thicker and leaner cut.
+As long as they’re both sliced thinly after grilling, they both make great options for carne asada.

-In addition to the cut of beef, one important component to carne asada is the marinade.
+In addition to the cut of beef, one important component is the marinade.

-For this carne asada marinade, I leaned towards the latter and tried to get in as much flavor as possible by using some chopped cilantro, olive oil, orange juice, lime juice, white wine vinegar, chili powder, cumin, oregano, garlic, a finely chopped jalapeno and salt and pepper.
+For this carne asada marinade, I leaned towards the latter and tried to get in as much flavor as possible by using some of the following:

-Once the marinade is mixed together, simply pour it over the steak in a large baking dish or gallon size ziplock bag and refrigerate for 2 to 4 hours.
+Once the marinade is mixed together, simply pour it over the steak in a large baking dish, bowl or large zip-top bag and refrigerate for 2 to 4 hours.